Mohun Bagan General Secretary Srinjoy Bose addresses fans' concerns | Goal.com

 The content of the video did not go down too well with the Mariners who vehemently vented out their displeasure on social media.
 The video showed the kits of ATK and Mohun Bagan being washed together to form the new colours of ATK Mohun Bagan.

-Bose, who is the club's secretary as well a board member at ATK Mohun Bagan, has raised the issue with principal owner of the newly merged entity who has in turn reached out to the officials of the league.
+Bose, who is the club's secretary as well a board member at ATK Mohun Bagan, has raised the issue with principal owner of the newly merged entity, Sanjiv Goenka, who has in turn reached out to the officials of the league.

 "In view of the recent developments, I take this opportunity to bring forward certain points for all of you to be aware of.
 In the light of recent events, we have approached Mr Sanjiv Goenka, who took an active interest and proactive steps to address the concerns of the Mariners and spoke to different stakeholders to address the issue on an urgent basis," a statement from Bose read.